sononum/pbl/README.md

 * * * * *

-All software published here is published under the [The GNU General Public License][] or the [The GNU Lesser General Public License][]
+The library PBL is published under
+[The GNU Lesser General Public License][] as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+The test cases, which are not directly part of the library, are published under [The GNU General Public License][] as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ### PBL - The Program Base Library

-PBL is an GPL open source C library of functions that can be used in a C or C++ project.
+PBL is an LGPL open source C library of functions that can be used in a C or C++ project.
 PBL is highly portable and compiles warning free on Linux gcc, MAC OS X and Windows Microsoft Visual C++ 2010 Express Edition.